abelard's home socialism, sociology, supporting documents described Children and television violence

 For how long?
 Well, “this Leclerc initiative, built to last, will have to be re-evaluated or adapted to take into account supply conditions and the expected involvement of oil companies”.

 Other brands such as Intermarché, Système U and Casino have also recently announced the introduction of the sale of fuel at cost price, but only on weekends.
-For SUperU, they are commited at the moment only to the first weekend in October.
+For SUperU, they are committed at the moment only to the first weekend in October.

 Cost price